The City of Chicago is committed to bringing acces to the high quality early learning

 opportunities to families throughout the city.
 In addition to great programs for children

-at schools and community agencies, there are a number of opportunities to start
+at schools and community-based preschools, there are a number of opportunities to start

 stimulating your child with early learning in other environments.